RealWagmi/wagmi-leverage/docs/LiquidityBorrowingManager.md

-*Returns the current daily rate for holding tokens.*
+*Returns the current daily rate for holding token.*

 #### Parameters